Employment Opportunities with UK Libraries

-Applications for Learning Lab Internships are accepted each spring.
-Applications will be made available for the next application cycle through the University of Kentucky online employment portal where students will be asked to:
+Applications for Learning Lab Internships are being accepted now through April 18, 2022, through the University of Kentucky online employment portal where students are asked to:

 - Complete the application form.

-- Submit a brief (250 words or less) essay discussing their interest in and how they would pursue research using a collection of their choice.
+- Submit a brief (250 words or less) essay discussing their interest in and how they would pursue research using a collection of their choice from this list.

 - Solicit a letter of reference from a University of Kentucky faculty member.